derat/nup/server/README.md

 ### /presets (GET)

 Returns a JSON-marshaled array of [SearchPreset] objects describing search presets that can be used by clients.
+If the server's configuration specified custom presets for the requesting user, they are returned instead of the default presets.

 ### /query (GET)